Mark McNulty

-Mark William McNulty (born 24 March 1953) is a Zimbabwean-Irish professional golfer.
+Mark William McNulty (born 24 March 1953) is a Rhodesian-born professional golfer who has represented Ireland for much of his career.
 He was one of the leading players on the European Tour from the mid-1980s to the mid-1990s, and featured in the top 10 of the Official World Golf Ranking for 83 weeks from 1987 to 1992.

-Early life
+Early life and amateur career

-McNulty was born in Bindura, Southern Rhodesia (now known as Zimbabwe).
+McNulty was born in Bindura, Southern Rhodesia.
 He was raised on a farm in the Centenary area of Zimbabwe.
 When McNulty was one year old, his natural father was killed in a shooting accident.
 His step-father was an amateur pilot who had an airstrip on the farm.
 When his step-father was diagnosed with epilepsy, he was forced to give up flying.
 He converted the airstrip into a three-hole golf course, where Mark first learned to play golf.

-Amateur career

-McNulty represented Rhodesia at the 1974 Eisenhower Trophy in the Dominican Republic on the same team as future PGA Tour winner Denis Watson.
+McNulty represented Rhodesia at the 1974 Eisenhower Trophy in the Dominican Republic.

 Professional career

-After a successful amateur career, McNulty began his professional career on the Southern African Tour (now the Sunshine Tour) and also played on the European Tour starting in 1978.
-His first professional win was the 1979 Holiday Inns Royal Swazi Sun Open in South Africa.
-By 1986 he was a dominant player on the Southern African Tour, picking up seven official wins in that year and also winning South Africa's most lucrative event, the Million Dollar Challenge.
+In 1978, McNulty began his professional career on the Southern African Tour and also played on the European Tour.
+His first professional win was at the Greater Manchester Open on the European Tour in 1979.
+His first win on the Southern African Tour was at the 1980 Holiday Inns Invitational in Swaziland.

+By 1986, he was a dominant player on the Southern African Tour picking up seven official wins in that year and also winning South Africa's most lucrative event, the Million Dollar Challenge.
 In the same year, he finished in the top-10 on the European Tour's Order of Merit for the first time, placing sixth.
 He had six top-10 European Order of Merit finishes in total, including second places in 1987 and 1990.
 The last of these was in 1996, when he came fifth.
 His win tally on the European Tour was 16, including the 1996 Volvo Masters, which was the European equivalent of the PGA Tour's Tour Championship.
 He won the Sunshine Tour Order of Merit nine times.

-In July 1990, at the 119th Open Championship at the Old Course in St Andrews, Scotland, with a closing round of 65, the lowest score of the last round, McNulty finished tied second with Payne Stewart, after winner Nick Faldo.
+In July 1990, at the 119th Open Championship at the Old Course in St Andrews, Scotland, with a closing round of 65 (−7), the lowest score of the last round, McNulty finished tied second with Payne Stewart, after winner Nick Faldo.

 McNulty represented Zimbabwe seven times at the Alfred Dunhill Cup and eight times at the World Cup.
 The Zimbabwe team twice finished runner-up to United States, 1993, when McNulty teamed up with Nick Price at the Lake Nona Golf & Country Club in Orlando, Florida, and at the 1994 World Cup of Golf in Puerto Rico, where the team of McNulty and Tony Johnstone finished second and McNulty finished tied 4th in the individual competition.